linagora/twake-calendar-side-service/README.md

 to the side service instead of OpenPaaS.

 Once this is done, extra steps are needed in order to:
- - [Reindex events]() as the side service re-implemented event indexing from scratch
+ - [Reindex events](/docs/apis/webadmin.md#calendar-event-reindexing) as the side service re-implemented event indexing from scratch.
- - [Re-chedule alarms]() as the side service do not reuse legacy OpenPaaS data structure and re-implement scheduling using a polling approach atop a new dedicated collection.
+ - [Re-schedule alarms](/docs/apis/webadmin.md#alarm-rescheduling) as the side service do not reuse legacy OpenPaaS data structure and re-implement scheduling using a polling approach atop a new dedicated collection.

 ## Contributing